View all connectors

 API reference

 The table below lists the specific API endpoints that are used by DX.
-Please note that, to access these API endpoint, your Copilot Metrics API access policy must be enabled or set to “no policy” for your enterprise.
+Please note that, to access these API endpoints, your Copilot Metrics API access policy must be enabled or set to “no policy” for your enterprise.

 Endpoint Reference

-/enterprises/{enterprise}/copilot/billing/seats Link
+/enterprises/{enterprise}/copilot/billing/seats Link (PAT only, optional)

-/enterprises/{enterprise}/copilot/metrics Link
+/enterprises/{enterprise}/copilot/metrics Link (PAT only)

-/enterprises/{enterprise}/copilot/metrics/reports/users-1-day Link
+/enterprises/{enterprise}/copilot/metrics/reports/users-1-day Link (PAT and GitHub App)

 Errors